 What is IAQ?

-We want to breathe indoor air that does not have a negative effect on our health.
-We also appreciate that an indoor environment that has been regulated well will provide air which is acceptable or even better: fresh and pleasant.
-We want indoor air to have a positive impact on our work performance or on our productivity.
+We want to breathe indoor air that does not have negative effects on our health.
+We also appreciate an indoor environment that has been regulated well will provide air which is acceptable or even better: fresh and pleasant.
+We want indoor air to have a positive impact on our work performance or productivity.

 Effects of Poor IAQ